Work-Life Balance: Preventing Burnout In The Workplace

 Medically reviewed by Karen Foster, LPC

 Do you feel exhausted because of your work situation, or have you lost some of the drive you used to have to succeed?
 You could be experiencing job burnout.
 Burnout can seem frustrating and hopeless, but there are steps you can take to address your symptoms.
-Understanding how to define burnout and what you can do if you’re experiencing symptoms may help you take control of this area of your life and improve your work-life balance.
+Understanding what burnout is and what you can do if you’re experiencing symptoms may help you take control of this area of your life and improve your work-life balance.

 What is occupational burnout?